 Herbs for Inflammation

-In Western thought, inflammation is considered a reaction of body tissue to harmful stimuli like bacteria, virus, allergies, and other pathogens, or irritants.
-Inflammation is thought by many to be a protective response designed to neutralize the effect of these provocative stimuli.
+Inflammation is defined as a physical condition in which part of the body becomes reddened, swollen, hot, and often painful.
+It is normally seen as a reaction of body tissue to harmful stimuli like injury, bacteria, virus, allergies, and other pathogens, or irritants.
+Inflammation is thought by many to be part of a protective immune response designed to neutralize or heal the effect of these pathogenic stimuli.

 TCM advises that there can be many causes of heat.
 The pathogens and irritants noted by medical scientists are, according to traditional Chinese medicine, usually hot in nature and therefore provocative of heat in the body.
 This is known as Exterior Heat.
-Febrile (fever) diseases like flu, measles, malaria, and other pestilential invaders create exterior heat.
-If these pathogens are able to penetrate the body’s exterior defense, they will create Interior Heat.
+Febrile (fever) diseases like flu, measles, malaria, and other pestilential invaders create heat.
+When first encountered by the body's outer defenses, the heat may be called Exterior heat.
+If these pathogens are able to penetrate past the body’s exterior defense, they will create Interior Heat.

 Both Exterior Heat and its resulting Interior Heat are considered Excess Heat.
 They represent an oversupply of radiant qi to the body.
 That’s why an ‘inflamed’ area feels warm.
 Since qi and blood always go together, the oversupply of energy will bring more blood to the area.
 That’s why it looks red.

 Another source of Excess Heat is stagnation.
 In TCM we also know that stagnation creates friction and that friction creates heat.
-If you believe that Chinese medicine is unscientific, don't take the word of the ancients, ask a physicist.
+If you don't believe TCM theory, ask any physicist.

 Information on this site is provided for educational purposes and is not meant to substitute for the advice of your own physician or another medical professional.
 We make no claim as to efficacy or safety of herbs or herbal medicine appearing on this site.
 Information and statements regarding dietary supplements have not been evaluated by the Food and Drug Administration and are not intended to diagnose, treat, cure or prevent any disease.